Villepat/bomberman/mvpPlan.md

 ## Gameplay Mechanics:

 How will player movement be handled?
-Is it tile-based or continuous?
+Is it tile-based or continuous?<br>
 How will bomb placement and detonation work?
 How will the power-ups be implemented?
 What is the duration of each power-up?
 How will the game handle a player's death and respawn?